MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 The methods use:

-1. Temporal structure
+1. Temporal structure:
    Each node has its own time series and should be smooth over time.

-2. Graph structure
+2. Graph structure:
    The denoising procedure incorporates the connections between nodes during the estimation process, allowing the graph structure to guide the trend reconstruction over time.